CS-433/ml-project-2-sigmoid_enjoyers_2/README.md

 Then proceed to Modelling choose the section of which model you want to run: U-Net, DeepLab or Hypercolumn.
 Run all cells in those sections until section Baseline.
 From here choose either Baseline, Augmented Data or All Data.
 To train and evaluate that model run all cells inside the chosen section.

 To preserve you from waiting on the training process, the logs of our previous trainings are written into files in training_logs/.
 These are read in for the plotting of the training.
 However, due to the models themselves being large, we have not saved the worse models.
+To display new plots for a new training run, copy over the output of the training cell to the corresponding text file in training_logs, then run the code that reads the text files and generates the plots.

 Finally, there is a file Training_for_iou.ipynb, which contains the training and evaluation process for our U-Net model using a custom loss function described in the report section III.
 MODELS AND METHODS - U-Net.